“Home is not just the place where you happen to be born. It’s the place where you become yourself.”

 • • •

 Would the world be healed if everyone could live in the home of their dreams?
 Some would still choose what looks to the rest of us like no home at all.
 The polite new term is “unhoused,” which strikes me wrong.
-It sounds like a HUD failure, and maybe that is fair.
+It sounds like a policy failure, and no doubt that is accurate.
 But a house is not a home, and not wanting a house is a fair choice.
 For some, home is the open air and night sky, uncomfortable but free.
 No address, no expectations, no walls closing in.
 Is that a clinical symptom or leftover hurt from a series of failures?
 Maybe both.
 But to force someone to be conventionally housed?
 I would rather make it safe for them to live as they like.
 There have always been nomads and travelers.
 The difference is, they had the support of their tribe.

 • • •